Evertras/simple-homemanager/README.md

-# Simple Home Manager with Flakes
+# Simple start with Home Manager with Flakes

 **Do not click around.
 Read this guide in order.
 Do all the steps.
 You'll thank me later.**